 Secondly, no technology during the day.

-Phones and laptops were out of sight until after we checked into lodging for the night.
+Phones and laptops remained out of sight until after we checked into lodging for the night.

 Historic motels, old-fashioned eateries, unique attractions, and mom-and-pop shops were the main attractions.